 Typically, the appraisal districts’ data are updated daily, which means that you should be able to verify that your new appraised value is in fact reflected on your appraisal district’s website.
 Each appraisal district’s website has a search function that allows you to view your property information.

 On the Travis Central Appraisal District’s website, you can view a PDF version of your Notice of Appraised Value, which shows your initial appraised value prior to the protest.
-The link to that document is found on your property details page under the “Values” tab.
+The link to that document is found on your property details page under the “Account” section and is shown as a paper icon.

 For Williamson County properties, a link to the notice of appraised value can be found near the top of your property details page.